kabertin/alx-system_engineering-devops/0x00-shell_basics/README.md

 	- A script that creates a directory named my_first_directory in the /tmp/ directory
 	- A script that move a file named Betty from /tmp to /tmp/my_first_directory
 	- A script that delete named betty from /tmp/my_first_directory
+	- A script that delete a repository /my_first_directory which inside a /tmp directory